MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-install-supported-platforms.md

 ## Microsoft R Server 9.0.1

-This release of R Server is built atop of _Microsoft R Open for Microsoft R Server 3.2.2_, which is based on R-3.2.2.
+This release of R Server is built on _Microsoft R Open 3.2.2_, which is based on R-3.2.2.

 **Operating Systems (64-Bit only)**